Pediatric Cardiovascular Treatment and Procedures

 A variety of surgical procedures which aim to repair or reconstruct congenital heart defects.
 Our team has developed innovative and minimally invasive techniques with outstanding surgical outcomes.

-The aorta is one of the most important blood vessels that delivers oxygenated blood from the heart to the body.
-Coarctation of the aorta is a heart problem that is present at birth.
-It presents when a portion or segment of the aorta is narrowed and restricts the flow of blood to the body.
+Coarctation of the aorta is a when a portion or segment of the aorta is narrowed and restricts the flow of blood to the body.
 Coarctation repair is a surgery performed to repair the aorta.

 Complete Atrioventricular Canal Repair